 Incorrect Information on the Register: Compliance Action

-MLR businesses have an obligation to tell us about any change in registration details within 30 days of the change occurring, as set out in Section 8 Registration Notice MLR9
+Businesses that are required to register have an obligation to tell us about any material changes or inaccuracies in registration details within 30 days of the change occurring or discovery of the inaccuracy as set out in the Regulations.

-While on a visit or a phone call, Compliance Officers should check that the MLR business details match those on the register.
-If a Compliance Officer identifies changes to a business’s registration details, which have not been notified to us, the Compliance Officer will need to establish:
+While on a visit or a phone call, officers should check that the business details match those on the register.
+If an officer identifies changes or inaccuracy to a business’s registration details, which have not been notified to us, the officer will need to establish:

-- The changes that have taken place; and
+- The changes that have taken place and when they happened

-In many cases a failure to notify a change in registration details will be the result of error or neglect.
+In many cases a failure to notify a change or inaccuracy in registration details will be the result of careless error or neglect.
 The information may have been miskeyed at registration.
 The business may have provided the wrong information on registration, or have not updated their registration details.

 If the business provided the wrong information on registration you will need to consider if this was the result of: